 As a group, discuss where you will enter and where you will exit.
 Always choose an exit point which is downstream of the entry, and has no obstacles.

-As you cross, travel closely together in a line which is perpendicular to the current.
+As you cross, travel closely together in a line which is parallel to the current.
 Keep in constant communication with each other and travel slowly.

 We encourage people who are out there alone to not cross rivers by themselves unless they are very experienced.
 Wait for another party of people to come by, find a bridge or go back.